 French Rococo printmaker and painter Jean-Honore Fragonard is one of the most famous painters from the Rococo period.
 Although he lived during the end of the 18th century, as Rococo began to decline, he created hedonistic paintings.
 During his lifetime, Fragonard also painted multiple works for the royal family, including The Meeting (1771).

 Fragonard met Boucher when he was only 18 years of age, and although Boucher refused to work with Fragonard because of his lack of experience, he sent him to study with Jean-Baptiste-Simeon Chardin.
-Despite his early lack of experience, Fragonard became one of the most prolific painters in French artistic history.
+Despite his early lack of experience, Fragonard became one of the most prolific painters in French art history.
 A particularly famous Fragonard painting is The Stolen Kiss (1788).

-Jean-Honoré Fragonard, Public domain, via Wikimedia Commons
+Stolen Kiss (late 1780s) by Jean-Honoré Fragonard; Jean-Honoré Fragonard, Public domain, via Wikimedia Commons

 Jean-Antoine Watteau (1684-1721)